krtkush/krtkush.github.io/_posts/2024-04-13-joycon-pixel-art.md

 The Nintendo Switch's iconic Joy-Cons.

-I have re-discovered the joy of video games after decades getting my hands on the Switch last year.
+I have re-discovered the joy of video games decades after getting my hands on the Switch last year.
 Therefore, I dedicate the first pixel art post of this blog to a pair of unostentatious but astonishingly versatile Joy-Cons!

 Made with Aseprite.

-Original size - 64x64 pixels (As seen on the header - top right).
-The one below has been scaled up to 128x128 pixels.
+Original size - 64x64 pixels.

 _Note: The header will always feature my latest Pixel art attempt._